Artificial Intelligence Transparency Statement

 - AI must be used in a manner consistent with the APS Values, Employment Principals and Code of Conduct.

-- The Authority will not use AI in any way that members of the public may directly interact with, or be significantly impacted by, without a human intermediary or intervention.
+- The NZEA will not use AI in any way that members of the public may directly interact with, or be significantly impacted by, without a human intermediary or intervention.

-The Authority provides guidance to staff, including training in AI government fundamentals, to help understand the compliance and governance arrangements and the requirement to adhere to both internal and external policies.
+The NZEA provides guidance to staff, including training in AI fundamentals to help understand compliance and governance arrangements and the requirement to adhere to both internal and external policies.

-The Authority is dedicated to fostering public trust by ensuring AI-driven processes remain ethical, responsible, and aligned with the interests of the Australian Government while still being able to harness AI technologies.
+We are dedicated to fostering public trust by ensuring AI-driven processes remain ethical, responsible, and aligned with the interests of the Australian Government while still being able to harness AI benefits.

 For further information on PM&C’s AI governance and transparency please contact Help-ITServiceDesk@pmc.gov.au.